zeynepeylulyagcioglu/pi-cycle/README.md

 The turn signaling mechanism leverages the MSA311 I2C accelerometer to detect handlebar movements, distinguishing turns from straight-line cycling.
 Button-activated interrupts initiate turn monitoring, and LEDs are used to indicate the rider's intention to turn.
 The system features a custom driver for the accelerometer, designed for flexibility and optimized for continuous data processing.

 This project showcases a collaborative effort in integrating mechanical design, electronic systems, and software algorithms to enhance bicycle safety, aiming to provide a comprehensive solution for urban cyclists.

-## Member contribution
-Together: all testing, all integration, all wiring & cable management, initial brainstorms for stepper motor (Eylül handled mostly everything after)

-Ansh: speed calibration using hall effect sensor, display module for speed & braking, ToF sensor calibration (unsuccessful), physical adjustment of bike parts, and donated bike for project

-Eylül: I have combined the "Member Contribution" section with the "Challenges & Solutions" and "What did you learn along the way?" portions of the self-reflection part into a single section below.
-The remaining prompts from the self-reflection part are addressed separately afterward.

 1) Braking Mechanism:
 I made theoretical calculations to determine the necessary net external force and net external torque required, which shaped our final design.